 Very High – 4K ~ 30 FPS

 At 4K and very high settings, the game did not maintain quite the sufficient frame rate for my taste.

 The game could maintain 60 FPS and 4k IF you adjust the graphics settings to medium or low.

 Hence, it has safely established that League of Legends can even work on a potato gaming PC having nothing more than an integrated graphics card.

 Benchmarking Recommended and Current Gen GPUs

-Benchmarking should help you further make sense of the best GPUs for League of Legends PC Build.
+Benchmarking should help you further make sense of the GPUs for LoL.